Last updated: June 20, 2026

 TANF cash assistance

-TANF, called Family Independence in South Carolina, is temporary cash help for very low-income families with children.
-The South Carolina TANF page says the maximum monthly grant is $229 for one child, $308 for two children, and $388 for three children.
+TANF is called Family Independence in South Carolina.
+It is temporary cash help for very low-income families with children.
+The DSS TANF page says the maximum monthly grant is $229 for one child, $308 for two children, and $388 for three children.
 Adults who receive TANF for themselves may have work activities, time limits, child support cooperation rules, and case management.

 Unemployment after job loss

 Unemployment is not same-day cash.
-Keep applying for food, utility, and local help while DEW reviews your claim.
+Keep applying for food, utility, medical, and local help while DEW reviews the claim.

 Child care scholarships

-Child care help can be urgent when you are about to lose work, school, or training.
-South Carolina’s child care scholarships page says the program pays providers directly so parents can work, attend school, or complete training.
-It also says Working Families applications were paused as of December 1, 2025, unless the family is in a protected category such as TANF, special needs, homelessness, or child welfare.
+Child care can become an emergency when you are about to lose work, school, or training.
+South Carolina’s child care notice says Working Families, also called Strong Start, applications were paused effective December 1, 2025 unless the family is in a protected category such as TANF, special needs, homelessness, or child welfare.
 Check the current status before you apply.

-If you cannot get a scholarship right away, ask your child’s school, Head Start, employer, church, or 211 about short-term care options.
-The ASMOM child care guide may help you plan the next step.
+If you cannot get a scholarship right away, ask about Head Start, school-based care, relatives, employer options, and 211 referrals.
+ASMOM’s South Carolina child care guide can help you plan next steps.

 Rent, eviction, shelter, and utility help